mattearl/parallel-fibonacci/README.md

 - **Matrix Exponentiation**: Used for efficient computation of Fibonacci numbers at specific positions.
-- **Iterative Generation**: Generates chunks of Fibonacci numbers based using iteration.
+- **Iterative Generation**: Generates chunks of Fibonacci numbers using iteration.
 - **Hybrid Approaches**: Combines matrix exponentiation for boundary values with iteration for intermediate values.
 - **Concurrency**: Several functions leverage parallelism, both synchronous and asynchronous, to